-- 7. Should a driver choose a blood or a breath test if arrested for a California DUI?
+- 7. Should I choose a blood or a breath test if arrested for a California DUI?

-- 8. How can a driver fight DUI test results in court?
+- 8. How can I fight DUI test results in court?

 BAC is expressed as a percentage – for instance .08% (the California DUI limit for most adult drivers).
-This percentage represents the grams of alcohol present in every 100 milliliters of someone’s blood.
+This percentage represents the grams of alcohol present in every 100 milliliters of your blood.

-A higher number indicates that a person has more alcohol in his or her system.
+A higher number indicates that you have more alcohol in your system.
 A lower number indicates less alcohol.